Undergraduate Research Fellowship Application

 General Cycle Applications

-In order for your application to be considered for Fall 2022, you must be:
+In order for your application to be considered for Fall semester, you must be:

 - An incoming freshman, sophomore, or upperclass undergraduate student with at least six semesters left before graduating

-- Intending to enroll as a full-time student for Fall 2022 or to file a Leave of Absence that would defer your acceptance at USU
+- Intending to enroll as a full-time student for Fall semester or to file a Notification of Leave or Deferment that would defer your acceptance at USU

 - If already a USU student, in good academic standing, with preference given to students with a GPA of 3.5 or higher